 Illmatic 26th Anniversary – ‘It Ain’t Hard To Tell’ BREAKDOWN

 The last track on Illmatic, ‘It Ain’t Hard To Tell’ is another masterpiece and a great conclusion to a great album.
 The song has no chorus which gives the impression that it is a continuous stream of consciousness.
 Nas is pulling no punches in this song and its structure gives it this sense.
-It emphasises how passionate Nas is for pure rapping and stands out as message that he can outrap anybody – a stone cold fact during the release of the project.
+It emphasises how passionate Nas is for pure rapping and stands out as message that he can outrap anybody – a stone cold fact during the 90s.

 The title has no clear meaning so by Nas using it as the first bar, it is indicated that he is going to explain the reason(s) why and what “It ain’t hard to tell”.